 - to pay a financial penalty of an amount not exceeding $1 million as the PDPC thinks fit

-What happens if the individual sues the organization?
+What happens if the individual sues the organisation?

 Under Section 32(1) of the PDPA, any individual who has suffered loss or damage directly as result of a contravention of the PDPA with regard to the collection, use and disclosure of personal data by an organisation has a right to sue for relief in civil proceedings in a court.